dd-bim/IfcTerrain/README.md

 Within the "Shape" box, the user can decide between the different possibilities to store the terrain information in IFC (as mentioned above in the chapter "Terrain models in IFC").
 Keep in mind that not every BIM software is able to represent these different models in the same way.
 Which model type should be exported depends on the software that the generated Ifc file shall be imported in.

-Additionaly the user has the choice to define a minimum distance between points that is allowed in the final mesh of the terrain model.
+Additionally the user has the choice to define a minimum distance between points that is allowed in the final mesh of the terrain model.
 For beginner users this input should be left at its standard value of 1 meter.

 ![Shape](pic/Shape.PNG)